macdonnellgrace/MusicVisuals/README.md

 The visualiser is mainly based off the lyrics to the song with natural imagery and other visuals that are inspired by the psychedelic sounds of the music.

+# Instructions

+To play the visuals you run the main file, making sure that the song is in the data directory

+# How it works

 ### Visual 1 - Sean
 A green bush with strawberries on it and the strabwerries grow to a certain size they fall off the bush and the loop